By Swati Sahai

 Operational Call Center Metrics and KPIs

 This set of call center metrics provides a broad view into call center performance over time.
-By tracking these KPIs, customer service executives can identify peak periods, assess shifting contact center trends, and forecast staffing needs.
+By tracking these KPIs, customer service executives can identify peak periods, assess shifting trends, and forecast staffing needs.
 Managers rely on them to keep tabs on day-to-day operations and achieve strategic contact center optimization goals.

 These call center metrics and KPIs can also be used to discern the effect of company initiatives such as product launches and marketing campaigns on call volumes and similar metrics.